Redocly/redoc/docs/config.md

 ### menuToggle

-If set to `true`, selecting an expanded item in the sidebar twice will collapse it.
+If set to `true`, selecting an expanded item in the sidebar twice collapses it.

 _Default: true_

 ### nativeScrollbars

-If set to `true`, the sidebar will use the native scrollbar instead of perfect-scroll.
+If set to `true`, the sidebar uses the native scrollbar instead of perfect-scroll.
 This is a scrolling performance optimization for big API definitions.

 ### onlyRequiredInSamples